-Overhead slides should be prepared using a word processor or text formatter, and available online in a form that can be viewed through a web browser (e.g., pdf, postscript, html).
+Powerpoint slides should be prepared, and available online in a form that can be viewed through a web browser (e.g., pdf, postscript, html).
 As a rule, the font size should not be smaller than 18 point.

 Begin each slide with a centered title that states in 1-4 words the contents of that slide.
 Different font sizes, boldness, italics, and underlining should be used to demonstrate the relative importance of different points.
 The formatting of different slides should be consistent in terms of fontsize, capitalization, italics, bold, color (if you use color), and grammar.